apache/incubator-taverna-site/content/community/lists.md

 – this allows us to notify you of any critical issues or upcoming changes and allows you to have a say in the future development of Taverna.
 Anyone using the Taverna APIs in their own code would be well advised to join both <em>dev@taverna</em> and <em>users@taverna</em>.
-The <a href="#private">private</a> mailing list is only for information that should not be made public.
+The <a href="#private">private mailing list</a> is only for information that should not be made public.

 ## Public mailing lists